Indications

 ELIQUIS may need to be stopped before surgery, or a medical or dental procedure.
 Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
 If you have to stop taking ELIQUIS your doctor may prescribe another medicine to help prevent a blood clot from forming.
 Be sure to talk to your doctor before any surgeries or procedures, and if you have questions about stopping ELIQUIS before surgery.

-See Important Safety Information below
+See Important Safety Information below.

-Determining the price you may pay for a medicine can be complicated and depends on many different factors, such as
+Determining the price you may pay for a medicine can be complicated and depends on many different factors, such as insurance coverage.
+For more information, view Pricing Information for ELIQUIS.

 ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.
 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.